christophajohns/CoopIHC-ModelChecks/README.md

 > Sanity checks for user modeling with CoopIHC

-This work builds on the functionality provided by the [CoopIHC](https://github.com/jgori-ouistiti/CoopIHC) package to add sanity checks for user modeling workflows, specifically for parameter inference, parameter recovery, model inference and model recovery.
+This work builds on the functionality provided by the [CoopIHC](https://github.com/jgori-ouistiti/CoopIHC) package to add sanity checks for user modeling workflows, specifically for...

+- parameter inference,
+- parameter recovery,
+- model inference and
+- model recovery.

 ## Resources